tmr08c/tmr08c.github.io/_posts/2015-04-09-private-class-methods.md

 ### On it's own line

 You can put the `private` method on its own line.
-When you do this everything after it will be private.
+When you do this, everything after it will be private.

 ```ruby
 class Pizza